Prashant4900/flutter_const/README.md

 fcHSizedBox5
 fcHSizedBox6
 ```
-Base sized is 5 and rest of the double of pervious one
+The base sized is 5 and the rest of the double the previous one

 ### Navigations
 ```dart